SamhitReddy5/Signature_Forgery_Checker/README.md

 ## Notes

-- Model file is not included due to size
+- Large model files are not included in this repository
-- Can be shared separately if needed
+- The trained model can be shared via external storage if required

 ## Demo